nmxi/UnityWebSocketTest/README.md

 ## LICENCE
 This library is under the MIT License.

-Some code is borrowed from websocket-sharp and UniRx
+Some code is borrowed from websocket-sharp and UniRx.

+Thanks to developers of websocket-sharp and UniRx.